Home

 • Compressed Air - This will release air to blow away dust and debris from hard-to-reach areas of your computer such as your motherboard, memory cards and fan blades.

-• Non-static Vacuum Cleaner - This will be handy to suck out dirt, dust and other particles from your computer.
-You should only use a non-static vacuum cleaner.
-Do not use ordinary vacuums (household vacuum cleaners and shop vacs) since they could generate a massive buildup of static electricity that could damage computer parts.
+• Computer Vacuum Cleaner - This will be handy to suck out dirt, dust and other particles from your computer.
+Do not use household vacuum cleaners and shop vacs.
+Click here to view some cheap computer vacuums.

 • Phillips Screwdriver - To open your computer case.

 • Soft (lint-free) cloth - To clean off your components and the exterior of your computer.
+Click here to view some cheap computer cleaning cloths.

 • Rubbing Alcohol (Isopropyl) - Alcohol is the only solvent that I would recommend since others might not work well with the plastic that makes up your computer.
-Isopropyl Alcohol is a high quality rubbing alcohol that can be found in most drug stores and is excellent for cleaning off thermal compounds.

 • Water - To help to clean the exterior of your computer.